MajicDesigns/MD_MAX72XX/README.md

 The library still retains flexibility for device level control, should the developer require, through the use of overloaded class methods.

+If you like and use this library please consider making a small donation using [PayPal](https://paypal.me/MajicDesigns/4USD)

 [Library Documentation](https://majicdesigns.github.io/MD_MAX72XX/)